-Radiotherapy has an important role to play in the fight against cancer.
-Around 50% of patients cured of cancer received radiotherapy as part of their treatment.
+Radiotherapy has an important role to play in the fight against cancer, with around 50% of patients receiving radiotherapy as part of their treatment.

-Our Advanced Radiotherapy research will embrace technological advances and develop biomarkers to predict the effectiveness of different types of radiation and drug-radiation combinations, as well as helping to minimise the risk of long-term side effects.
+Our Advanced Radiotherapy research aims to embrace technological advances and develop biomarkers to predict the effectiveness of different types of radiation and drug-radiation combinations, whilst minimising the risk of long-term side effects.

-Cancer patients in some other countries have access to high energy protons, but the first UK NHS Proton Therapy Centre will open in Manchester in 2018 to treat around 750 of the most complicated cancer patients each year.
+Cancer patients in the UK now have access to high energy proton therapy, with the first NHS Proton Beam Therapy Centre opened in December 2018 to treat around 750 of the most complicated cancer patients each year.

-Manchester will be the only UK site with three state-of-the-art techniques: Stereotactic Ablative Radiotherapy, which is operational now, a Magnetic Resonance Imaging scanner combined with a radiation machine (MR-linac) and high energy Proton Therapy.
+Manchester is also the only UK site with three state-of-the-art techniques: Stereotactic Ablative Radiotherapy, a Magnetic Resonance Imaging scanner combined with a radiation machine (MR-linac) and high energy Proton Therapy.